Katrina Bowden: Career

 In 2006, Bowden landed her first acting role in a two-episode arc on ABC's daytime soap opera One Life to Live as Britney.
 She has since guest-starred on shows such as Law & Order: Special Victims Unit and Ugly Betty.
-Bowden's breakthrough role came when she was cast as a recurring character on the Emmy Award-winning television series 30 Rock, which premiered on October 11, 2006 on NBC.
+Bowden's breakthrough role came when she was cast as a recurring character on the Emmy Award-winning television series 30 Rock, which premiered on October 11, 2006, on NBC.
 She portrayed the attractive receptionist Cerie, and with the cast received seven Screen Actors Guild Award nominations and one win.
 She signed on as a regular for the show's second season in 2007, and appeared in the series through to its series finale in January 2013.

 She appears in the music videos "Dance, Dance" by Fall Out Boy, as well as "After Hours" by We Are Scientists, and "Miss Jackson" by Panic! at the Disco.

-In 2008, Bowden made her film debut in the Summit Entertainment comedy film Sex Drive, released to theaters on October 17, 2008.
+In 2008, Bowden made her film debut in the Summit Entertainment comedy film Sex Drive, released to theatres on October 17, 2008.
 The following year, Bowden starred in two low-budget straight-to-DVD projects The Shortcut and Ratko: The Dictator's Son.
-In 2010 Bowden starred in the widely acclaimed horror-comedy film Tucker & Dale vs Evil as Allison.
-The film had a limited release and grossed over $4,749,516 and premiered at the Sundance Film Festival.
-The film holds a 'fresh' rating of 85% on Rotten Tomatoes.
+In 2010 Bowden starred in the widely acclaimed horror-comedy film Tucker & Dale vs. Evil as Allison.

 In April 2011, Bowden was voted as Esquire Magazine's Sexiest Woman Alive.
 She was also the face of the Jordache television campaign that made its premiere in September 2011.
-In April 2011, Universal Pictures announced that Bowden was cast as the role of Mia, an "L.A. party girl type", and girlfriend to Chris Klein's character, in the fourth installment of the American Pie film trilogy, American Reunion.
-The film was released on April 5, 2012 to mixed reviews but financial success.
-Also in 2012, Bowden appeared in the horror films Piranha 3DD, which was panned by critics, and Hold Your Breath, which received a limited theatrical release before being released to DVD.
-Bowden co-starred in Nurse 3D (2013).
-In 2018, the actress played the lead role in the Hallmark Channel movie Love on the Slopes, a part of the channel's Winterfest event.
-She starred in Great White, an Australian survivor horror film, in which two great white sharks circle the crew of a stranded seaplane, which was released in 2021.
+In 2012, Bowden was cast as Mia in American Reunion.
+Also in 2012, Bowden appeared in the horror films Piranha 3DD and Hold Your Breath and Nurse 3D in 2013.
+In 2018, she played the lead role in the Hallmark Channel movie Love on the Slopes.
+In 2021, she starred in Great White, an Australian survivor horror film.

 Personal life

 In May 2013, Bowden married musician and singer Ben Jorgensen, of the band Armor for Sleep.
-They divorced in 2020.
+They divorced in December 2020.
+She got engaged to her boyfriend, Adam Taylor, in Positano, Italy, in September 2023.
+They married in Hawaii on November 8, 2024.
+In May 2025, they announced she was pregnant with their first child.
+On October 12, 2025, Bowden gave birth to their daughter.